kjdaniels0127/Cost-of-Inequality-Socioeconomic-Status-12-Countries/README.md

-### Here's my visualizations for The Cost of Inequality: Connection between socioeconomic status and healthcare outcomes for 12 countries.
+## Here's my Data Visualizations for The Cost of Inequality: Connection between socioeconomic status and healthcare outcomes for 12 countries.

 **Country Identifier Legend for the HIV Incidence Rates, health expenditure %, and income levels**
 ![Country Code Identifier as Country Names](https://github.com/user-attachments/assets/6c9bce1a-5185-4b37-a63d-88312ec83d7a)